technolo-g/cd_puppet/docs/Outline.md

       2. More accurate estimations on project timelines [SLIDE 8]
       3. Abilility to group fully tested, fully functional features into a release [SLIDE 8]
          1. with the addition of feature flags
-   1. Benefits to QA
+   1. Benefits to QA [SLIDE 9]
-      1. Increased transparency to see how features are coming along and how tests are being developed for the code
+      1. Increased transparency to see how features are coming along and how tests are being developed for the code [SLIDE 9]
-      2. Many gates they can close based on automated reports
+      2. Many gates they can close based on automated reports [SLIDE 9]
-      3. No longer the bad guy
+      3. No longer the bad guy [SLIDE 9]
-      4. Ability to share accountability of quality with the development teams
+      4. Ability to share accountability of quality with the development teams [SLIDE 9]
-      5. More time to focus on testing that cannot be automated
+      5. More time to focus on testing that cannot be automated [SLIDE 9]
-      6. Automating out the shittiest part of the work (repetitive, error prone)
+      6. Automating out the shittiest part of the work (repetitive, error prone) [SLIDE 9]
    1. Benefits to us (DevOps types)
       1. Increased transparency to see if someone is pushing up a turd that will be waking us up every night
       2. Better application to maintain